mpdairy/elm-argspec/README.md

 ### Optional

 `Optional` takes a list of optional `ArgSpec`s, and is a good place to put your options.
-It matches as many as it can, which could be none, and the scan continues.
+It matches as many as it can, which could be none, then continues to scan.

 ```elm
 sampleSpec = Command "optional"